pism/pism/doc/sphinx/getting-started.rst

 \label{fig-gridseqdetail}
 \end{figure}

-Figure :numref:`fig-gridseqdetail`, showing only a detail of the western coast of Greenland, with several outlet glaciers visible, suggests what is accomplished: the high resolution runs have separated outlet glacier flows, as they are in fact.
+:numref:`fig-gridseqdetail`, showing only a detail of the western coast of Greenland, with several outlet glaciers visible, suggests what is accomplished: the high resolution runs have separated outlet glacier flows, as they are in fact.
 Note that all of these results were generated in a few wall clock hours on a laptop!
 The surface speed ``velsurf_mag`` from files ``g10km_gridseq.nc`` and ``g5km_gridseq.nc`` is shown (two right-most subfigures).
 In the two left-hand subfigures we show the same field from NetCDF files ``g40km_10ka_hy.nc`` and ``g20km_10ka_hy.nc``; the former is an added 40 km result using an obvious modification of the run in section :ref:`sec-ssarun`.

 \begin{figure}[ht]
 \includegraphics{ivol-gridseq}